Phase 3 Food Retail/Commercial Kitchen Space — Apply to be an operator!

 If you take the survey and share your address, you will be entered into a raffle for a $150 Visa gift card.
 You can remain anonymous if you prefer, but if you do not share your address, we cannot enter you into the raffle.
 JSCo Property Management will not have access to your individual answers.

 Since we cannot hold in-person meetings safely during this time, we have put together this short video that presents more drawings of the park and also shares some updates on the Phase III buildings.

 After watching the video, share your feedback on this survey: bit.ly/HV3-EN.

 The park plans are in the early stages, so your feedback on this survey will help us understand how we can best build a park that meets of the needs of the entire Hunters View community.
-We will share the results of this survey and updated park design drawings in spring 2021.
+We will share the results of this survey and updated park design drawings in fall 2022.

 Resident Parking & Transportation Survey

 Thank you to everyone who took the Parking & Transportation Survey!
-The team is analyzing the responses and will share a summary of everything we heard from you — as well as the steps forward for improving parking and transportation at Hunters View — in early 2021.
+The team is analyzing the responses and will share a summary of everything we heard from you — as well as the steps forward for improving parking and transportation at Hunters View — in fall 2022.

 Upcoming 2021 Street Vacation